-In almost every workshop on storytelling someone claims there’s no way they can practice the storytelling basics because their time is too limited.
+In almost every workshop on storytelling, someone claims there’s no way to practice the storytelling basics because of time restrictions.
 What?
 Are you kidding?
-You don’t have enough time to tell a story?
-Do you know how many people pay thousands of dollars to tell their story in 15 or 30 or 60 seconds?
-It’s called commercials.
+There’s not enough time to tell a story?
+People pay thousands of dollars to tell a story in 10, 15, 30, or 60 seconds every day (commercials).
 Storytelling isn’t about length.
 Storytelling can be long or short.
-The steps of telling stories apply to every single break, regardless of clocks.
-In fact, I’ll show you how one show has mastered the art of storytelling in two minutes.
+The steps of telling stories apply to every single break, regardless of clocks, structure, or format limitations.
+In fact, I’ll show you how one show has mastered the art of storytelling in two minutes by using a storyboard.

 In this article, I share how to prepare a story using a storyboard technique, which is a valuable tool in helping manage the length of a break.
 Including:

 - Explanation of why storyboarding works for some radio shows.

 - How to storyboard a break.

 - Critique of how the story is effective.